SUBARACHNOID HEMORRHAGE

 Endovascular procedures |

-- the sac is most often filled with detachable platinum coils that lead to local thrombosis
+- the sac is usually filled with detachable platinum coils that cause local thrombosis

-- it takes some time before the aneurysm is entirely removed from the circulation, partial filling of the sac is more frequent, and repeated embolization is sometimes necessary (perform control CTA/DSA after the procedure)
+- it takes some time for the aneurysm to be completely removed from the circulation, partial filling of the sac is more frequent, and repeated embolization is sometimes necessary (perform a control vascular imaging after the procedure)

 - rebleeding rate is slightly higher than with clipping

-- using flow diverters, stents, or balloon-assisted coiling extends the indications for endovascular management to aneurysms with wider necks
+- the use of flow diverters, stents, or balloon-assisted coiling extends the indications for endovascular management to aneurysms with wider necks (mostly in elective procedures)

 Deconstructive procedures |